-Can you justify this method, i.e., explain why so constructed MP will indeed be perpendicular to l?
+Justify this method, i.e., explain why so constructed MP will indeed be perpendicular to l?

-7. Let ABCD be a parallelogram, and let BE, CF be perpendiculars from B, C to the line AD.

-- a.
-Show that triangles $\triangle ABE$ and $\triangle DCF$ are congruent. - b.
-Show that the area of parallelogram is equal to height×base, i.e. $BE \times AD$ .
+- 8. Let ABCD be a parallelogram, and let BE, CF be perpendiculars from B, C to the line AD. - (a) Prove that triangles $\triangle ABE$ and $\triangle DCF$ are congruent. - (b) Show that the area of parallelogram is equal to height × base, i.e. $BE \times AD$ .